AncoPetiteMer/obsidian/README.md

 - A **reference guide** to revisit key ideas in Deep Learning, Neural Networks, and related fields.
 - A **learning journal** to track progress and consolidate knowledge through well-organized notes.

+## ❗Disclaimer

+Please note that this repository incorporates a significant amount of AI-generated content.
+While every effort has been made to review and verify the material, not all content has undergone thorough proofreading.
+Consequently, there may be occasional code errors, inaccuracies, or hallucinations in the content.
+Users are encouraged to verify and test the information before using it in critical applications.

 ## 📂 Folder Structure

 Below is an overview of the repository’s thematic folder structure: